 - Seek Prompt Medical Care.
 If you were hurt, you want to seek immediate medical treatment.
 Even if you don't believe you were hurt or think the injuries are minor, you should be examined by a doctor within a day or two of your fall.
-The symptoms of many common medical conditions you could suffer—such as traumatic brain injury, spinal injuries, and back and neck injuries—might not develop for days or weeks after your accident.
-By seeking prompt medical care, this step protects your health and strengthens your claim for compensation.
+The symptoms of many common medical conditions you could suffer—such as traumatic brain injury (TBI), spinal injuries, and back and neck injuries—might not develop for days or weeks after your accident.
+Seeking prompt medical care protects your health and strengthens your claim for compensation.
 If you delay, the insurance company may argue your injuries were caused by another incident or aren't that serious.

 - Take Pictures.
 Use pictures and video to clarify where you fell, and the surrounding area.
 These show other potentially hazardous conditions, such as dim lighting, spilled substances, cracked flooring, crumpled carpeting, and additional contributing factors.
 Take pictures from a variety of angles to provide a lot of detail and additional clues regarding the cause of your fall.
 It's important to take photos right away before the owner removes the potential cause.
 If you're too injured to do this, ask a friend or family member accompanying you, or a bystander, to take them with your cellphone camera.